Connecting the Dots: What Graph-Based Text Representations Work Best for Text Classification Using Graph Neural Networks?: Results and Analysis

 \subsection{Discussion}

-The results show that graph-based document representation holds substantial promise as a way of providing structural information to deep neural networks.
+The results show that graph-based document representation holds promise as a way of providing structural information to deep neural networks.
 Graph-based learning models are powerful and allow the extraction of complex patterns from text.
 However, they are particularly task-sensitive and depend on the lexical features of the documents to be represented.
 Thus, special care must be taken to properly define the components of the structure (nodes, edges, and the similarity function as edge label).
-Despite this, the most simplistic graph constructions (such as Sequence$\mathbf{{}_{simp}}$) can address text classification fairly well, proving competitive even in challenging scenarios such as with data imbalance and noisy documents (i.e., a large presence of insignificant tokens).
-This is possible because even when a junk token occurs numerous times in the text, it will be represented as a unique node.
-By omitting edge weights, the learning model is prevented from focusing on these issues and thus learns the task efficiently and effectively.
-This phenomenon can be seen in \autoref{fig:exectime}, where the Intuitive Graphs methods require much less time and computing resources than competitors for training.
+Despite this, the most simplistic graph constructions can address text classification fairly well, proving competitive even in challenging scenarios such as with data imbalance and noisy documents.

-Since FF BERT is a highly complex model with respect to the number of learnable parameters, a higher execution time than graph-based models is expected.
-However, it is observed that for shorter documents, as in App Reviews and DBpedia, FF BERT took even longer than for medium-length documents.
-This suggests that this model requires several iterations to converge on these particular tasks.
-Beyond this, note the abrupt decrease in the execution time of the models on the BBC and HND datasets is because these datasets have a small number of samples.
-Therefore, the total runtime is much shorter compared to the others.
-See \autoref{sec:time_details} for more details on the runtime.
+An interesting finding is that when the focus of the text classification task is on the vocabulary, the global context is much more relevant than the local context of the document.
+Thus, the best graph construction strategies are those based on extended co-occurrence windows, yielding denser graphs.
+On the other hand, when the focus is on understanding the document as a whole and how the various parts of the text are connected, the local context becomes much more valuable.
+Therefore, Window (N=2) or Sequential graphs are recommended.